mcbrwr/docs/readme.md

-# Kirby Cheat Sheets
+# Kirby Docs

-We are going to add various cheat sheets for you and your clients here in the next days.
-You are very welcome to add your own additions.
+In this repository we are going to collect all docs for Kirby 2.